shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

 ### Using Automated Bundle Generation Feature with already defined packs

 As of version 13.3.4, bundles inside of directories that match `config.components_subdirectory` will be automatically added as entrypoints, while bundles outside of those directories will have to be manually added to the Shakapacker.config.source_entry_path or Webpack's `entry` rules.

-### Integrating auto-bundling into CI workflows

-Currently, ReactOnRails contains conditional logic that checks for the existence of generated entrypoint files whenever `react_component` or one of its derivative methods are called.
-If a generated entrypoint of the same name as provided to `react_component` or `react_component_hash` exists, then an `append_javascript_pack` call is made automatically.

-This means that `rake react_on_rails:generate_packs` or its programmatic equivalent must be run as a prerequisite to any sort of test or spec that would result in `react_component` or `react_component_hash` being called, even if the generated entrypoint files have already been bundled in a previous workflow/job.

-Caching of the generated entrypoints between workflow/jobs should also resolve this issue.